Selfridges: History

+Plans for expansion and additional stores continued soon after.
+Desired locations included Leeds, Liverpool, Dublin and Glasgow.
+The company purchased a site in Glasgow in 2002 and announced a new 200,000 sq ft Scottish flagship store was due to open in 2007.
+The following year all expansion plans were put on hold as the company began negotiations to sell the business.
+The Glasgow site was eventually sold off in 2013 and no plans to open any future stores has been announced - as of 2023.

-In 2003, the chain was acquired by Canada's Galen Weston for £598 million and became part of Selfridges Group, which also includes Brown Thomas and Arnotts in Ireland, Holt Renfrew in Canada and de Bijenkorf in the Netherlands.
-Weston, a retailing expert who is also the owner of major supermarket chains in Canada, has chosen to invest in the renovation of the Oxford Street store – rather than to create new stores in British cities other than Manchester and Birmingham.
+In 2003, the chain was acquired by Canada's Galen Weston for £598 million and some of his other investments, which included Brown Thomas and Arnotts in Ireland, Holt Renfrew in Canada and de Bijenkorf in the Netherlands, became part of Selfridges Group.
+Weston, a retailing expert who is the owner of Loblaw Companies in Canada, chose to invest in the renovation of the Oxford Street store—rather than to create new stores in British cities other than Manchester and Birmingham.

 In October 2009, Selfridges revived its rooftop entertainment with the pop up "The Restaurant on the Roof" restaurant.
 In July 2011, Truvia created an emerald green boating lake (with a waterfall, a boat-up cocktail bar and a forest of Stevia plants).
 In 2012 the Big Rooftop Tea and Golf Party featured "the highest afternoon tea on Oxford Street" and a nine-hole golf course with "the seven wonders of London" realised in cake as obstacles.

 In August 2020, during a difficult time for UK retail, Selfridges offered luxury pieces for hire to millennial and socially conscious clients.
 The store partnered with HURR, an online fashion rental platform, offering hire of 100 items from over 40 fashion brands for up to 20 days at a time.

 The Weston family put the Selfridges business up for auction in July 2021, with an estimated value of £4 billion.
 The sale includes all stores including the flagship Oxford Street store and worldwide outlets.
 In early December 2021, the family was reported to be finalising the chain's sale to Central Group.

-On December 24, 2021, it was announced that the majority of Selfridges Group had been sold to a joint venture between Thai conglomerate Central Group and the Austrian Signa Holding for around £4 billion ($5.37 billion); the former owner (the Canadian branch of the Weston family) had bought Selfridges for nearly £600 million in 2003.
-The acquisition was completed on 23 August 2022.
+On 24 December 2021, it was announced that the majority of Selfridges Group had been sold to a joint venture between Thai conglomerate Central Group and the Austrian Signa Holding for around £4 billion.

-The shop's early history was dramatised in ITV's 2013 series, Mr Selfridge.
+In 2024, Thailand's Central Group partnered with Saudi Arabia's Public Investment Fund (PIF) to co-own the Selfridges Group.
+After Signa's bankruptcy, PIF acquired its shares, leaving Central Group with a 60% stake and PIF with 40%.